Privacy & Cookies

 - measuring how many people are using services, so they can be made easier to use and there's enough capacity to ensure they are fast

-- analysing data to help us understand how you use our services so we can improve them
+- analyzing data to help us understand how you use our services so we can improve them

 Cookies are stored in the computer's memory only during your browsing session and are automatically deleted from your computer when the browser is closed.